vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

     }

 We can transform the parameters to the logit scale to the probability scale in Stan using the `generated quantities` code block.
-This code block is complied so it is quick, but does not get run through MCMC algorithm.
+This code block is complied so it is quick, but does not get run through MCMC algorithm and slow down the model.

     generated quantities{
       real<lower = 0, upper = 1> p;